Eparchy of Mandya: History

 The Eparchy of Mandya was created by bifurcating Syro-Malabar Catholic Diocese of Mananthavady.
 The eparchy is a suffragan eparchy of the Syro-Malabar Catholic Archeparchy of Tellicherry.
 The eparchy was created by Major Archbishop Varkey Vithayathil, by his decree on 18 January 2010.
 The eparchy has an area of 17,640 km2 with a total population of 44, 47,312 of which around 1,300 are Syro-Malabar Catholics.

 Fr.
-Sebastian Adayantharath CMI appointed Bishop of Mandya.
+Antony Kariyil CMI appointed Bishop of Mandya.
 The territory of Mandya is extended to Bangalore.
 The appointment was announced on 26 August 2015 at Mt.
-St. Thomas Kakkanad.

-The canonical territory of Mandya diocese comprises four civil Districts of Mysore, Chamarajanagar, Mandya, Hassan and in August 2015 it is extended to Bangalore, Bangalore Rural, Chikkaballapur, Kolar, Ramanagara and Tumkur.
+St. Thomas Kakkanad.The canonical territory of Mandya diocese comprises four civil Districts of Mysore, Chamarajanagar, Mandya, Hassan and in August 2015 it is extended to Bangalore, Bangalore Rural, Chikkaballapur, Kolar, Ramanagara and Tumkur.